 Before you go rolling one superannuation balance into another it is important to understand that in some instances it may make sense to retain multiple superannuation accounts.
 For example, you may be in a position where: one superannuation account needs to be retained with the minimal account balance because you have personal insurance cover within it that was established prior to a medical condition developing; whereas, the other superannuation account is receiving your personal and employer contributions due to its potentially better quality investments.

 If you are unsure about which path to take, then remember it is ok to seek professional advice from us before you consolidate your accounts because we can help you make an informed decision regarding fees, insurance offerings (and insurance cover established prior to medical conditions), defined benefit schemes, as well as diversification, risk tolerance and much, much more.

 Lastly, as at 30 June 2019, there were roughly six million lost and ATO-held superannuation accounts with a total value of roughly $16 billion*.
 Is some of it yours?
-Read our article on how to find your lost super because it could mean more money for you in retirement!
+Call us today if you have any questions.

 *Australian Government, Australian Taxation Office.
 Super accounts data overview.
 Retrieved from: https://www.ato.gov.au/About-ATO/Research-and-statistics/In-detail/Super-statistics/Super-accounts-data/Super-accounts-data-overview/